silviamaggi/smd-com/_posts/2017-01-09-the-berlin-fascination.md

 Berlin is well known for being a cool ever-changing city.
 By just walking around, it is possible to understand it is going somewhere.
 Only, the destination is unknown, and nobody is running.

-{% include pattern-figure-cols.html image1="/assets/images/20161120-berlin-img_3658.jpg" image2="/assets/images/20161121-berlin-img_3856.jpg" alt="Rosenthaler Straße by Night / Siegessäule – Victory Column" caption="Rosenthaler Straße by Night / Siegessäule – Victory Column" width="576" height="864" %}
+{% include pattern-figure-cols.html image1="/assets/images/20161120-berlin-img_3658.jpg" alt="Rosenthaler Straße by night" image2="/assets/images/20161121-berlin-img_3856.jpg"  alt="Siegessäule – Victory Column" caption="Rosenthaler Straße by Night / Siegessäule – Victory Column" width="576" height="864" %}

 Changes and renovations didn’t erase the memories of Berlin’s history and legacy.
 Sections of the Wall, memorials and museums are a constant reminder of the past.